dcdpr/did-btcr2/mdbook/src/terminology.md

 A type of [BTCR2 Beacon] which aggregates multiple [BTCR2 Update Announcements][BTCR2 Update Announcement] using an optimized [Sparse Merkle Tree].

 A [Beacon Signal] from an SMT Beacon contains the root of an optimized [Sparse Merkle Tree].
-See [SMT Beacon] for more.

 ## SMT Proof { #smt-proof }